 This is the first study to explore in detail how children think about depression.
 A limitation of this study is the fictional nature of the characters used; it is unknown whether children’s concepts would equal personal beliefs if experiencing depression.
 Further, differences between the three stories used are difficult to interpret due to the study design.
 Cultural and ethnic differences were not examined in this study.
 Finally, this study examined children’s understanding of depression affecting children or adolescents; children’s views of depression affecting adults might differ.

 - The results suggest that CAMHS practitioners should consider children’s views of depression in their communications about diagnosis, prognosis and treatment of depression

 - There is also a need for preventative school-based interventions to enhance children’s understanding of depression and address the some misconceptions that children hold about mental illness

 - Further scientific research is required on children’s understandings of childhood mental illnesses and psychological difficulties such as depression, anxiety, conduct disorders and learning difficulties.

 This article is a summary of the paper published in CAMH – Georgakakou-Koutsonikou N, Taylor EP, Williams JM.
 (2019).
 Children’s concepts of childhood and adolescent depression.
 Child and Adolescent Mental Health, 24(1), 19-28. doi: 10.1111/camh.12266

-Please share this with colleagues that would be interested, a pdf version is also available.
+Please share this with colleagues that would be interested, a pdf version is also available from the sidebar.